 The rights to Tetris have been greatly disputed over the years.
 At one point a British software house named Andromeda was going to purchase the rights, but before the deal with Pajitnov was settled, they sold the rights to Spectrum Holobyte.
 Even though Andromeda's original deal with Pajitnov fell through, Spectrum Holobyte released what was essentially an unlicensed version of Tetris.
 After that point the rights began bouncing around, with Atari, Nintendo, the Soviet government, and other entities claiming ownership at various points.

-Nintendo also published a game known as Tetris Giant, the largest liscensed Tetris arcade machine.
+Sega also published a game known as Tetris Giant, the largest licensed Tetris arcade machine.